sillygoose/multisma2/README.md

 multisma2 is pretty complete for my purposes but there could be small improvements and the inevitable bug fixes.
 Of course comments and feedback are welcome or you have a question on Sunny Boy inverters (at least the ones I have access to) feel free to ask.

 ## Using multisma2
-A lot of this is new to me (a few months ago I had never seen Python) but hopefully it is pretty simple to setup **multisma2** to connect to your SMA inverters and MQTT broker.
+A lot of this is new to me (a few months ago I had never seen Python) but hopefully it is pretty simple to setup **multisma2** to connect to your SMA inverters and MQTT broker (now that the setup has migrated to a YAML configuration file).
 ### Requirements
 - Python 3.7 or later
 - Python packages used